January 2023, some detours, changes to road layout

 If cars have to turn into Swanston Street won’t that slow bike traffic on Swanston?

-Victoria Police are moving from Flinders Lane this year (2019).
+- Victoria Police have moved from Flinders Lane (2019).
 This means there will be no more parked police cars on Swanston Street and therefore a lot more space for bicycles and vehicles to share.

 The footpath outside Young & Jacksons is very crowded.
 We propose widening the footpath by eliminating parking (mainly used by police), leaving space for a bike lane and no motor traffic.
 As well as easing pedestrian congestion, this will be a vast improvement for bikes compared to the current squeeze between trams and parked vehicles.